Carondelet Historical Society

 Encompassing the first floor hallway and both staircases is the Wall of Honor which honors Carondelet and other local veterans with individual photos.
 Service members honored range from the Civil War to present conflicts.
 The second floor houses the Cleveland High School Room, the Heritage Room (featuring furnishings from the 19th-early 20th centuries), and Memory Lane, a “Street of Stores” that features every imaginable consumer good, from toys to tools to an old-fashioned butcher shop.
 There are other numerous small exhibits throughout the building, including Carondelet Landmark Churches and a case of advertising ephemera from a variety of historic Carondelet businesses.

-President: David Bouchein
+President: David Eschmann

-Vice President: Matt Dauphin
+Vice President: Matthew Dauphin

-Secretary / Treasurer: Bob Fox
+Secretary / Treasurer: Robert Fox

 Frederick Bouchein Library & Archives Committee Chair: Jerry Martin